Extreme ultraviolet lithography: Tin redeposition

 Redeposition may also occur by other intermediate reactions.

-The redeposited Sn might be subsequently removed by atomic hydrogen exposure.
-However, overall, the tin cleaning efficiency is less than 0.01%, due to both redeposition and hydrogen desorption, leading to formation of hydrogen molecules at the expense of atomic hydrogen.
+The redeposited Sn might be subsequently removed by atomic-hydrogen exposure.
+However, overall, the tin cleaning efficiency (the ratio of the removed tin flux from a tin sample to the atomic-hydrogen flux to the tin sample) is less than 0.01%, due to both redeposition and hydrogen desorption, leading to formation of hydrogen molecules at the expense of atomic hydrogen.
+The tin cleaning efficiency for tin oxide is found roughly twice higher than that of tin (with a native oxide layer of ~2 nm on it).
+Injecting a small amount of oxygen to the light source may improve the tin cleaning rate.

+Removal of tin (Sn) particles is crucial for maintaining mask performance, as Sn is used to generate EUV light and continuously contaminates EUV masks during lithography.

 Hydrogen blistering

 Hydrogen also reacts with metal-containing compounds to reduce them to metal, and diffuses through the silicon and molybdenum in the multilayer, eventually causing blistering.
 Capping layers that mitigate hydrogen-related damage often reduce reflectivity to well below 70%.
 Capping layers are known to be permeable to ambient gases including oxygen and hydrogen, as well as susceptible to the hydrogen-induced blistering defects.
 Hydrogen may also react with the capping layer, resulting in its removal.
+TSMC proposed some means for mitigating hydrogen blistering defects on EUV masks, which may impact productivity.

+Tin spitting

+Hydrogen can penetrate molten tin (Sn), creating hydrogen bubbles inside it.
+If the bubbles move at the molten tin surface, then it bursts with tin, resulting in tin spreading over a large angle range.
+This phenomenon is called tin spitting and is one of EUV Collector contamination sources.

 Resist erosion

 Hydrogen also reacts with resists to etch or decompose them.
 Besides photoresist, hydrogen plasmas can also etch silicon, albeit very slowly.

 Membrane

 To help mitigate the above effects, the latest EUV tool introduced in 2017, the NXE:3400B, features a membrane that separates the wafer from the projection optics of the tool, protecting the latter from outgassing from the resist on the wafer.
-The membrane contains layers which absorb DUV and IR radiation, and transmits 85-90% of the incident EUV radiation.
+The membrane contains layers which absorb DUV and IR radiation, and transmits 85–90% of the incident EUV radiation.
 There is of course, accumulated contamination from wafer outgassing as well as particles in general (although the latter are out of focus, they may still obstruct light).